ngrewe/gnustep-boxes/README.md

-This works by bootstrapping a basic Debian system into a virtual machine using [packer](https://www.packer.io) and then adding the required dependencies and GNUstep components into it using [ansible](http://www.ansible.com), finally exporting the VMs to [Vagrant](https://www.vagrantup.com) boxes.
+This works by bootstrapping a basic Debian system into a virtual machine using [packer](https://www.packer.io) and then adding the required dependencies and GNUstep components into it using [ansible](http://www.ansible.com).
+The virtual machine can either be a true VM that is exported as a [Vagrant](https://www.vagrantup.com) box, or a lightweight Docker container.

 The ansible playbook can also be run outside a VM context on any Linux system that uses apt as a package manager.
 Since it modifies system behaviour